 It's really interesting how often we hold on to things that remind us of terrible periods of our lives, hardships, illnesses, divorces, deaths, and yet, we feel guilty letting those things go even though it brings us pain.

 You know what I say about that?
 Screw that stuff.
 Seriously.
 Why in the world would you want to be reminded of something traumatic in your past?
 Clear out that stuff and I know you will feel a massive burden come off of your shoulders because I've done it myself and I've seen it with my clients over and over again.
 Let.
 It.
 Go.
 It does not serve you.

 Want some personalized help with this project?
-You can hire me if you live in Atlanta or we can work via Skype anywhere in the world (I’ve worked with peeps in 9 countries and counting), or join the Clear Calm Space Blueprint, the online monthly membership group program!
+You can hire me if you live in Atlanta or we can work via Skype anywhere in the world (I’ve worked with peeps in 9 countries and counting).
 Don’t go it alone.
 You’ll get it done waaaaay faster with help and you’ll learn how to get organized and STAY that way in the process!